Kousik-Sasmal/Movie-Recommendation-System/README.md

       - Genre-wise Popular Movies

-`utils.py`: Codes for fetching the Movie Poster from https://developer.themoviedb.org/ with the help of API.
+`utils.py`: Codes for fetching the Movie Poster from https://developer.themoviedb.org/ with the help of API, and for Calculating `cosine similarity`.

-            Calculate `cosine similarity`.

 `poster_image_url.json`: A temporary database.